-It is, however, most common to find yourself with a high free T3 when using medications which contain T3 thyroid hormone.
+It is, however, most common to find yourself with a high-free T3 when using medications that contain T3 thyroid hormone.

 These medications are most likely to result in a high free T3/total T3 in your body simply because they contain that hormone!

 Most people, however, are not taking these medications.

 It’s still possible for your body to convert that T4 into T3 (at a high rate) which may result in a high free T3/total T3, but this is unusual and not seen unless you are taking doses higher than 200mcg per day.